-These are door types that swing upward to open and slides parallel into the garage ceiling.
-They are space-consuming since the frontage of the garage need to be spacious enough to allow the door to swing up to provide for a bigger entrance space for vehicles.
+These are door types that swing upward to open and slide parallel into the garage ceiling.
+They are space-consuming since the frontage of the garage needs to be spacious enough to allow the door to swing up to provide for a bigger entrance space for vehicles.
 Tilt-up doors can be installed easily and hassle-free.
-Examples include retractable door, canopy door, the up-and-over door and the swing-hung door.
+Examples include retractable doors, canopy doors, the up-and-over door, and the swing-hung door.

 Unlike other common tilt-up types of doors, the canopy garage door, when it opens, leaves about one-third of the door hanging up outside the garage.
 It works similar to the common house door.
 This type of door guarantees utmost security.
 Therefore, it is ideal for luxury cars garage.

 These doors vertically move upward via a rolling system into the garage roof.
 They are recommended for non-spacious garage areas since they are space-saving and do not consume the front space when they open.
 These types of doors are often automated using a remote control.
 Examples of roll-up garage doors include overhead doors, sectional doors, and roller doors.

 One type of roll-up garage door is the sectional door.
 It works like a sliding door just that it slides upwards into the roof space above the garage entrance.
 As the name suggests, the door is divided into sections, which move upward vertically as the door opens and is stored using a rolling system.
 This is perfect for limited garage area and can be automated.
 The roller garage door is another type.
 It adopts a roller mechanism store by wrapping around a drum that is fitted above and somewhat behind the opening.
 It uses a remote control to open and close the door, without the driver getting out of the car to do the opening and closing.
 Additionally, it is suitable for a garage with a narrow driveway.

 Garage door panels